-f.
-Determine that it is safe to replace the cache battery card.
-See the following Displaying rechargeable battery information procedure.
+- f.
+Determine whether it is safe to replace the cache battery card.
+See the Displaying rechargeable battery information procedure.
 It is safe to replace the cache battery card when Yes is displayed next to Battery pack can be safely replaced.
-You might need to reselect the option Display Controller Rechargeable Battery Information multiple times as it might take several minutes before it is safe to replace the cache battery card.
+You might need to reselect the option Display Controller Rechargeable Battery Information multiple times as it might take several minutes before it is safe to replace the cache battery card. - g.
+Verify that the Cache Present LED is not flashing.

-Displaying the rechargeable battery information:
+Displaying rechargeable battery information

-- a.
-Navigate to the IBM SAS Disk Array Manager by using the previous procedure. - b.
+- Navigate to the IBM SAS Disk Array Manager by using the previous procedure. - b.
 Select Diagnostics and Recovery Options. - c.
-Select Controller Rechargeable Battery Maintenance. - d.
-Select Display Controller Rechargeable Battery Information.
+Select Controller Rechargeable Battery Maintenance.

-e.
-Select IBM SAS RAID Controller.

-- 4. Go to step 8. - 5.
-Force the cache battery card into an error state on Linux (to prevent possible data loss), as follows: - a.
+- d.
+Select Display Controller Rechargeable Battery Information. - e.
+Select IBM SAS RAID Controller. - 4.
+Go to step 8. - 5.
+Force the cache battery card into an error state on the Linux operating system (to prevent possible data loss), as follows: - a.
 Run the iprconfig utility by typing iprconfig. - b.
 Select Work with disk unit recovery. - c.
 Select Work with resources containing cache battery packs. - d.
 Select your adapter and type 2.
 Then press Enter to force the battery error.